marrov/compPy/README.md

 - Use `subprocess.run(['command1','command2'])` to run different commands in the shell through python.

 - Pandas (np for short) is relevant for database generation and manipulation.
 Main variables types are np.series (1D) and np.DataFrame (2D).

+ ## Thursday 17.10.2019

+ - pdb and pydb two different python debuggers but the standard pdb is "good enough".

+ - Review the topic of iterators as they can be relevant.